Dr. Elisabeth Militz

 I am a feminist political and cultural geographer and explore affects and emotions.
 My research brings together feminist political geography, (queer) feminist theories of affect, geographies of the body and intimacy, digital geographies and empirical research in Azerbaijan and Kyrgyzstan.

 From an intersectional research perspective, I want to understand how spaces of intimacy, emotions, and everyday experiences of identity politics such as nationalism are interwoven.
 In my doctoral work ( 2017 ) I developed the concept of affective nationalism and examined how feelings of national belonging arise in banal everyday encounters between different bodies, objects, practices and places.
 The concept of the "global intimate" (Mountz & Hyndman 2006), which means that intimate bodily and life experiences and global flows of bodies, technologies and knowledge are interconnected, inspires my current research on digital geographies of intimacy.
 In this research, for example, I investigate the role of affects/emotions in the creation of knowledge spaces about the intimate body on social media.
+Please find more information on my current research project “A digital geography of marginalised sexualities in Kyrgyzstan” on Instagram.

 I also like to experiment with qualitative and ethnographic research methodologies in geography.
 I am particularly interested in the limits, possibilities and challenges of affectual methodologies and feminist-geographic online research.